liger2020/ICT2202DigitalForensic_Duplicate_Local/README.md

 ![Account Creation using the Website][CreateAccount]

 ### Creating Case
 This is to create new Case based on the current user that is login.
 Upload Case from 'ImageUploadTest' folder that you created earlier.
-(C:\Users\super\Pictures\ImageUploadTest)
+(C:\Users\super\Pictures\ImageUploadTest) Please do not files exceeding that are too big.
+As, Azure Blob storage only has a capacity of 2GB.

 ![New Case Creation][UploadCase]

 ### Adding Evidence
 This is to add Evidence to existing Case.
 Upload evidence from 'ImageUploadTest' folder that you created earlier.
-(C:\Users\super\Pictures\ImageUploadTest)
+(C:\Users\super\Pictures\ImageUploadTest) Please do not files exceeding that are too big.
+As, Azure Blob storage only has a capacity of 2GB.

 ![Adding Evidence to Case][UploadFile]

 ### Download Evidence
-This is to download evidences from the case
+This is to download evidences from the case.
+All the evidence will be downloaded to this folder 'DownloadBlob' that was created earlier.

 ![Download Evidence from the case][DownloadEvidence]